Pnoxi/ESP8266_Blynk_WOL_Server/README.md

 It requires a static IP for the WOL server (configured in the source code) and for the device (you need to configure it yourself).

 Do you need some device with ESP-8266/ESP-8285 (I use WeMos D1 mini Lite), [Blynk](https://www.blynk.cc/getting-started/) application (Scan the application QR code you will find below!), and device configured for Wake on LAN (I can not help you with that, see bios... use google...)
-To upload the software, use [Arduino IDE](https://www.arduino.cc/en/main/software) with the [plug-in](https://github.com/esp8266/Arduino) installed.
+To upload the software, use [Arduino IDE](https://www.arduino.cc/en/main/software) with the [ESP8266 plug-in](https://github.com/esp8266/Arduino) and [Ping Library](https://github.com/dancol90/ESP8266Ping) installed.

 --------------------